Last updated on November 8th, 2019 at 08:13 am

 Recommended by Oli of Not Brits Abroad

 Nha Trang is a beautiful coastal town that has something for all budgets and all types of travelers.

 It’s located in Southern Vietnam, about 7 hours (by bus) from Ho Chi Minh City.
 The biggest draw to Nha Trang is the Tran Phu Beach, which is lined with palm trees, has beautiful white sand, and stretches for miles.
 That said, it can get pretty busy.
 If you’re looking for solitude, there are plenty of day trips to other beaches and islands in the nearby area.

 In addition to the beach, some other fun activities include island hopping, scuba diving, souvenir shopping at the local markets, relaxing in a mud bath at the Thap Ba Hot Springs, and enjoying freshly-caught seafood.
 Nha Trang is safe for solo female travelers.
 But as always, be sure to take normal precautions that you’d take anywhere else in the world (i.e. don’t walk around alone at night).

 Lastly, if you have a remote job where you can travel, Nha Trang is a digital nomad friendly destination, and you should have no problems finding fast wifi in hotels and coffee shops.

 Where to stay in Nha Trang

 - Best Luxury Hotel in Nha Trang – Royal Beach Boton Blue Hotel & Spa

-Royal Beach Boton Blue Hotel & Spa is a beachfront property in Nha Trang, and features an outdoor pool, a restaurant, a fitness room and free shuttle bus to the city center.
+Royal Beach Boton Blue Hotel & Spa is a beachfront property in Nha Trang and features an outdoor pool, a restaurant, a fitness room and a free shuttle bus to the city center.
 Free WiFi access is available in the entire area.

 Recommended by Aurelia of Daily Travel Pill